caarlos0/clone-org/README.md

 A simple command line tool to clone all repos of a given organization.

 I needed to do that so I can `grep` all repos for some stuff.
-GitHub search wasn't powerful enough to what I needed, so, here it is.
+GitHub search wasn't powerful enough to do what I needed, so, here it is.

 ## Usage